Titan Reports 2022 Record Year in Production and Cash Flow

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Titan Mining Corporation (TSX: TI) (“Titan” or the "Company") announces the results for the year ended December 31, 2022.
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Titan Mining Corporation TI ("Titan" or the "Company") announces the results for the year ended December 31, 2022.
 (All amounts are in U.S. dollars unless otherwise stated)

 Don Taylor, President and Chief Executive Officer of Titan, commented, "Titan finished 2022 with a strong fourth quarter in both safety and production.
 Costs and grade returned to budgeted levels during the quarter which helped deliver a record 52.2 million payable zinc pounds produced at ESM.
 The decision to move forward with construction/development at Sphaleros will increase production in the fourth quarter of 2023 and increasingly benefit productivity at the mines as ramp up continues into 2024."